drgg62086/luna/README.md

 1.user send a little luna to this address to modify some pixel color
 2.Generate NFT regularly and auction automatically

-and the auction proceeds (including the bonus on every trade after that) should be used partly buy luna for burning and partly for distribution according to the last modifier to each pixel on the canvas,that will also encourages people to get involved
+and the auction proceeds (including the bonus on every trade after that) should be used partly buy luna for burning and partly is allocated to participants, that will also encourages people to get involved

 ------------------------------------------------------------------------------------------------------------------------------------------